Jamila Glass – Dance Educator & Choreographer

 Beginner-Friendly Contemporary Dance Classes in Los Angeles

-Join me for beginner-friendly community classes on Saturday mornings throughout 2025.
+Join me for beginner-friendly community classes on Saturday mornings throughout 2026.
 These open level adult contemporary dance classes take place at Stomping Ground L.A. in East Los Angeles, providing a supportive environment for movers to train, explore, and grow.
 I welcome beginners, adults returning to dance, and movers of all levels.
 No experience required.
+Be sure to read the CLASS FAQS below before attending class.

 Please note that there will be select dates with a fantastic guest teacher due to my work schedule.
 You can always head to my Instagram stories for the latest updates.
 Check out the Class ‘25 Highlights on my Instagram page for a peek at the vibes.
 To join my mailing list for my general class schedule, CLICK HERE.

-Explore the class experience — TAP the questions below to expand:
+Explore the class experience — TAP the questions below to expand our CLASS FAQS:

 • A Dance Class Designed for Adults—Truly (Ages 15+)